quasar-team/quasar/Documentation/source/quasarBuildSystem.rst

 -  Never modify the master CMakeLists.txt
 -  Put relevant settings to ProjectSettings.cmake
 -  Use as many build configurations as you need.
-It is common to reuse build configurations between multiple OPC-UA server projects.
+It is common to reuse build configurations between multiple OPC UA server projects.